Last Updated on January 14, 2023 by Anne-Marie

-Even better this recipe for chicken enchilada casserole is super easy to make since it uses rotisserie chicken (or leftover chicken from your favorite recipe), canned enchilada sauce, canned beans, and shredded cheese.
+This recipe for chicken enchilada casserole is super easy to make since it uses rotisserie chicken (or leftover chicken from your favorite recipe like this Easy Chicken Marinade Recipe), canned enchilada sauce, canned beans, and shredded cheese.

 Nothing could be as quick and easy as making this Mexican food casserole in under an hour.
 Serve at parties or for dinner.